h-a-graham/sfurrr/README.md

 useful.
 This is just messing about right now tbh.
 The code is deliberately copied from {sf} and {furrr} so that it can be used as a drop in replacement.

+I’ve added [{geoarrow}](https://github.com/paleolimbot/geoarrow) as a dependency to play with using it to pass data between cores - it seems to be fractionally faster… make sure to install {arrow} if you want to try this out.

 ## Install